Eric Joseph Rubio

 Eric Rubio is one of the most remarkable individuals I have known.
 It has been an honor to know him and to have his involvement and commitment to shared purposes.

-Previously, he held management roles with Spark the Journey, a mentoring nonprofit in D.C.; Seraphic Fire, the Miami-based, Grammy-nominated vocal ensemble; Calvary Memorial Church of Oak Park, Illinois; and the Wheaton College Conservatory of Music.
-In his role at Wheaton, he was production manager for performances featuring many Grammy winners including Canadian Brass, pianist Emanuel Ax, singer/songwriter Michael W. Smith, and the Chicago Symphony Orchestra.
+Previously, he held management roles with The Washington Chorus, a two-time Grammy-winning symphonic chorus serving the National Capital Region; Spark the Journey, a mentoring nonprofit in DC; Seraphic Fire, the Miami-based, Grammy-nominated vocal ensemble; Calvary Memorial Church of Oak Park, Illinois; and the Wheaton College Conservatory of Music.

 Prior to assuming a management career, Eric served for three years as a middle school band director, in both public and private schools, in Chicago’s western suburbs.
 Eric holds the Bachelor of Music Education degree from Wheaton College (Illinois); further coursework includes studies in nonprofit management at the Lilly Family School of Philanthropy at Indiana University.
 He has been active as a church musician in Florida, Illinois, and Virginia and is a freelance writer across a wide variety of platforms.